0xced/Chisel/README.md

 defaults to `LeftToRight`

 This defines how the dependency graph is laid out.
 Possible values are `LeftToRight` and `TopToBottom`.
-Except for shallow graphs, left to right usually produce a more readable graph.
+Except for shallow graphs, left to right usually produces a more readable graph.

 ### `ChiselGraphIncludeVersions`